saniti/EQH/LOCAL_SETUP.md

 sudo chown -R $(whoami):$(whoami) ./mysql-data
 ```

-### OAuth Error Messages
+### OAuth Messages

 If you see `[OAuth] Running in local mode without OAuth` - this is **normal and expected** for local development.
-The system works perfectly without OAuth configuration.
+The system automatically:

+1. Creates a local development user ("Local Developer")
+2. Bypasses all authentication requirements
+3. Enables all features without login

+This is intentional and allows you to develop and test without any OAuth setup.

 ## Authentication (Optional)

 By default, the app runs **without authentication** for local development.
 This is intentional and allows you to test all features immediately.

+### How Local Mode Works

+When OAuth is not configured:
+- A default local user is automatically created: `"Local Developer" (dev@localhost)`
+- All API requests are authenticated as this user
+- No login screen or redirects
+- All features work exactly as they would with real authentication

+### Enabling OAuth (Optional)

-To enable full authentication (optional):
+To enable full OAuth authentication for production:

 1. Sign up at https://portal.manus.im
 2. Create a new application